300IQmove/Kitten/README.md

 ### 2. Create a copy of the bot

 2.1.
-Clone the repo
+Clone the repo:

 ```
 git clone https://github.com/300IQmove/Kitten.git
 ```

 2.2.
-Install `Node.js` according to the instructions appropriate for your OS
+Install `Node.js` according to the instructions appropriate for your OS.

 2.3.
-Install NPM packages in the bot folder
+Install NPM packages in the bot folder:

 ```
 npm install
 ```

 2.4.
-Create an app in the [developers portal](https://discord.com/developers/applications/)
+Create an app in the [developers portal](https://discord.com/developers/applications/).

 2.5.
-Enter your app `TOKEN` in `.env`
+Enter your app `TOKEN` in `.env` file:

 ```
 TOKEN = "YOUR_TOKEN_HERE"
 ```

 2.6.
-Run the bot with the command from the example below or through the project manager that is convenient for you
+Run the bot with the command from the example below or through the project manager that is convenient for you:

 ```
 node .
 ```

 2.7.
-Upon successful launch, invite link to the server for the bot will appear in the console
+Upon successful launch, invite link to the server for the bot will appear in the console.

 ## Usage